Have You Hugged Your Kids Today?

 And even if we’re blessed with a long life, every parent knows there will come a day when they’ll pick up their kids for the last time.
 But it doesn’t have to be that way with hugs.

 So put down that phone and go hug your kids.
 No more excuses.
 Just hug them.
-Because hugs last a lifetime . . . but so do regrets.
+Because hugs last a lifetime . . . and so do regrets.